Lopseg/Jsdir/README.md

     cd C:\Python27\Scripts\
     pip install jsbeautifier
     ```
+2. Copy all files and folders of this repo and paste inside C:\Python27\Scripts folder

 #### If it's a windows OS need to configure both ruby and python global variables

 - Your path variable is probably already set if you used rubyinstaller